Design

 • Login/RegistrationUIAccessed (planned for GUI): when login/signup view is opened).

-Database Context ENTITIES
+Database Context

 • DATABASE CONNECTION (dbconfig.py): the active MySQL session identified by connection parameters